When Sophie Hollingsworth was 16 years old, her mother encouraged her to get a job – even though all she wanted to do was travel and explore.

 “Having led numerous organizations when I was in school, I was eager to find an opportunity outside my job to support a cause that was meaningful to me personally,” says Kimi who currently serves as the council’s Co-Chair.
 “I’ve been interested in science and exploration my whole life and having faced some of the barriers to entry and success for women in STEM in college, I know how important it is for women scientists and explorers to have support and recognition.”

 The Junior Council works closely with the Board on several of their major initiatives, such as the Women of Discovery Awards and various flash campaigns, but they also seek to bring a different perspective to the organization.
 The council aims to reach a younger demographic by hosting events and developing communications to help young women learn about careers in the field sciences, leveraging the Fellows and Flag Carriers as role models.
-The new members also connect with younger WINGS Fellows and Flag Carriers by focusing on initiatives aimed to highlight their work, as well as introduce WINGS to their own networks.
-The ultimate goal, says Kimi, is to help even more women scientists and explorers: “Through fundraising and the growth of the Junior Council, we hope to expand the reach of WINGS and enable more extraordinary women in science and exploration to do their work and make the discoveries they do.”
+“Through fundraising and the growth of the Junior Council, we hope to expand the reach of WINGS and enable more extraordinary women in science and exploration to do their work and make the discoveries they do,” says Kimi.

 Fundraising is key to the future growth of WINGS.
 The organization is supported by donations and grants from individuals and foundations, and raised through a variety of channels, including events such as Explorers’ Talks, campaigns, and the annual Women of Discovery Awards event.
 WINGS also has an active social media presence and shares content across multiple media platforms: the WINGS blog, newsletters, and Flag Carrier Reports, which document the explorations of the WINGS Flag Carriers.

-Scientists interested in pursuing a career in non-profit work may find their grant writing skills to be in extremely high demand.
+Scientists interested in pursuing a career in non-profit work may find their grant writing skills to be in extremely high demand in this sector.
 Previous volunteer work and internships also demonstrate to prospective employers that a scientist is well-rounded and interested in giving back to the community.

 Joanna Stone, a member of the Junior Council, cites three very different experiences that helped prepare her to succeed with WINGS: serving as a Board Member for the March of Dimes Houston Chapter, running her own business, Barre Vida, and creating a new Global Connections program as a graduate student.
 “As the chair [of Global Connections], I learned how to work with the other departments on campus to hold and sponsor events with a very limited budget,” she said.
 “All of these experiences have helped me to take initiative on WINGS Junior Council projects that require networking, negotiating, planning, organizing, and leadership skills.”